Blurry Vision During Pregnancy

 When should I go to the doctor about my blurry vision during pregnancy?

-If you have blurry vision, definitely tell your doc.
+If you have blurry vision, definitely tell your doctor.
 If it’s persistent or if it’s a new onset, your OB may recommend that you see an ophthalmologist, but at the very least, you should have your blood pressure checked, and possibly your blood sugar too.

 What should I do to treat blurry vision during pregnancy?